A Guide to Hair Transplant Success Rates

 Other common hair transplant techniques include direct hair implantation (DHI) — which doesn’t require channel creation thanks to the use of a specialist tool known as a Choi Implanter Pen — and follicular unit transplantation (FUT), although the latter method has become less common in recent years.
 However, it’s worth noting that DHI may not necessarily be an alternative to FUE in many cases.
 DHI is usually a more suitable option for lowering the hairline rather than increasing overall density.
 However, this is something that can be discussed with your doctor prior to undergoing treatment.

-Hair Transplant Success Rates: Setting Realistic Goals
+Hair Transplant Results: Success Rates and Realistic Goals

 Thanks to technological advancements, hair transplantation surgery is now considered an effective and successful procedure.
 However, defining what constitutes a successful hair transplant will be specific to each individual patient, depending on your goals going into the treatment.
 For some, it may be lowering the hairline, while for others it may be increasing the density around the crown.
 Therefore, before undergoing surgery it’s important to have detailed discussions with your doctor about what the transplant can realistically achieve.
 This will help to put the final results into perspective and allow you to accurately judge the outcome of the procedure.